rjmendezm/NationallyDeterminedContributions_URLs/README.md

 URLs to pdf documents with National Governments' decarbonization target and strategy as submitted to the [(Interim)NDC_Registry](https://www4.unfccc.int/sites/NDCStaging/Pages/All.aspx) for complying with the [Paris Agreement](https://unfccc.int/process-and-meetings/the-paris-agreement/the-paris-agreement)'s Article 4, paragraph 12.

 Notes:
-1. All country members of the European Union publish and a single join NDC and updates of it, that is why they do not appear individually in the data base
+1. All country members of the European Union publish a single join NDC and updates of it, that is why they do not appear individually in the database.
-2. UK presents its own NDC from 2020 onwards, before the adopted the join NDC of the European Union's members referred in note 1.
+2. UK presents its own NDC from 2020 onwards, before it adopted the join NDC of the European Union's members referred in note 1.

 **Authors**